Teaching & Mentoring

 - Python internals and object model

-- Backend development
+- APIs and backend development

 - Practical software design